It's always disappointing when paranoia and misinformation win out over common sense and a genuine effort to do a good thing.

 When the Connecticut River became the first National Blueway waterway last year local supporters were excited about the designation.
 They said a more coordinated approach between all of the local, state and federal agencies that help manage the 410-mile watershed through four states would lead to more effective conservation efforts.
-They also hoped that the designation would help put the river system first in line when seeking funding for projects and a higher priority in competing for federal or other aid.

 There really was no downside to the program, until some conservative groups and politicians in the Midwest invented one.
 They feared it would lead to increased regulations and land seizures, even though federal officials made it clear that the program was voluntary and did not include any new regulations.